 Dental cleanings or teeth cleanings are visits where you typically spend the entire appointment with your hygienist.
 The two types of dental cleaning appointments cover recalls and scaling.

-Recall appointments are recommended on certain intervals.
+Recall appointments are recommended at certain intervals.
 They are usually recommended every 6 and 12 months.
 This is all based on your own individual needs.
 Recall appointments include: x-rays (if necessary), blood pressure updates, scaling, polishing, a quick check-up by your dentist (if necessary), fluoride treatment (if requested), and a demonstration of proper home care techniques including brushing & flossing which will help to maintain optimal oral health.

 Scaling appointments are usually recommended more frequently.
 These appointments are scheduled every 3, 4 or 6 months.
-These appointments are typically recommended to patients who have high risk for development of certain dental conditions.
+These appointments are typically recommended to patients who have a high risk for the development of certain dental conditions.

 For cleanings, a hygienist will begin by removing the build-up of tarter that could cause gum disease.
 This is a process of removing plaque bio-films which is a by-product of bacteria, as well as dental tartar known as hard plaque, from the tooth surface above the gum line.
 If our hygienist finds built-up of plaque below the gum line, a process of smoothing the root surface where bacteria are more dangerous and destructive.

 Depending on the depth of pocketing and severity of root surface irregularity the client may be offered either injectable anesthetics to freeze tooth and gums, or non-injectable product for numbing the gum only.

 Complete Oral Examinations are completed in a convenient 1-hour appointment.
 We begin by updating your medical history to help us get a sense of where you are at health-wise.